ABC cancels "Roseanne" after Barr's racist tweet

 Barr is a vocal Trump supporter, as is her character on the "Roseanne" revival on ABC.
 President Trump called Barr to congratulate her after the first episode of the reboot scored record ratings.

-The comedian Wanda Sykes, a consulting producer on the show, tweeted that she will not be returning in the wake of Barr's comments.
+Before the show was canceled, comedian Wanda Sykes, a consulting producer on the show, tweeted that she would not be returning in the wake of Barr's comments.